-- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management - Threat Assessment Worksheets and threat plot photos completed as per the current WUI Wildfire Threat Assessments guide.
-Previously submitted threat information does not need to be resubmitted, however reference to the previous submission details must be provided. - Maps that clearly identify the area(s) that are the subject of the application - If not SWPI funded, a copy of the completed CWPP for the proposed area.
+- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management - Updated March 2017 Wildfire Threat Assessment Information - o If using a pre-2017 CWPP: Wildfire Threat Assessment worksheets and threat plot photos completed as per the relevant Wildfire Threat Assessment Guide.
+Previously submitted threat information does not need to be resubmitted; however reference to the previous submission details must be provided. - o If using a 2017 CWPP: Site Level Fuel Assessment worksheets and plot photos completed as per the relevant Wildfire Threat Assessment Guide.
+Previously submitted information does not need to be resubmitted; however reference to the previous submission details must be provided. - Map(s) that clearly identify the proposed treatment units, including: - o Land status and tenure overlaps (e.g. range, woodlots, area-based WHAs) - Updated March 2017 Wildfire Threat Assessment Information - If using a pre-2017 CWPP: Fire Behaviour/WUI Threat Class and threat plot locations - If using a 2017 CWPP: Wildfire Risk and fuel assessment plot locations - Previously completed treatments (labelled by year) - If not SWPI funded, a copy of the completed CWPP for the proposed area.
 If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to the submission of the prescription application.